-Another must-see attraction is driving down Loop Road, a 40-km (25 miles) gravel road through the Everglades, which allows you to observe wildlife throughout the year – alligators, birds, otters, deer, even the rarely seen Florida panther can be seen here.
+Another must-see attraction is driving down Loop Road, a 40-km (25 miles) gravel road through the Everglades, which allows you to observe wildlife throughout the year – alligators, birds, otters, deer, and even the rarely seen Florida panther can be seen here.

-The opportunity to enjoy the cypress forest and the tall pines require silent attention to the beauty of the tranquility of this place.
+The opportunity to enjoy the cypress forest and the tall pines require silent attention to the beauty the tranquility of this place.

 3) Birdwatch at Ten Thousand Islands